Tyneholm Stables Care Home in East LothianTyneholm Estate, Pencaitland, Tranent, East Lothian, EH34 5DJ

 At the helm is manager Ann Lyell, who has worked in care for 23 years.
-Ann and her experienced team provides a range of care tailored to the individual needs of their wonderful residents, including nursing care and dementia care.
+Ann and her experienced team provide a range of care tailored to the individual needs of their wonderful residents, including nursing care and dementia care.

 Children from the local primary school frequently visit, taking part in themed events and activities.
 We also love to host community events where we invite people along for coffee mornings and fundraisers.
 Our residents also love to get out and about to popular places across East Lothian and more locally into the village.

 The community spirit here is very special.
 When the area was hit by severe snowstorms, local people rallied round, helping the team to dig through the snow.
 With their help, we were able to get in and out of the nursing home and make sure we had all the provisions we needed for our residents!

 Many of our residents grew up in the area and have family close by in Pencaitland and Tranent.
 One of our gents waves to his grandchildren as they walk past after school every afternoon.
 Another of our lady’s daughters lives in the village so she pops over each day for tea.
 The loved ones of our residents are very much part of life in the home, just as we like it, and are welcome to visit and take part in activities whenever they like.

 There is a day centre nearby where our residents love to socialise with people from the village, take part in activities and enjoy a light lunch.
 It’s a lovely way for them to meet new people or catch up with old friends outside Tyneholm Stables.

 Other places our residents love to visit include the beach at Longniddry Bents in Edinburgh.
 We will sit on the harbour with ice cream or fish and chips, with a flask of tea, and watch the boats and the birds.
 The residents also enjoy outings to The Scottish Seabird Centre in North Berwick.

 With the rural countryside right on our doorstep, some residents like to go on short walks every day through the fields or woodland, which we support them to do.